-R 350 000: or

-From 1 March 2024, if a person has more than one year of assessment during a 12-month period, the aggregate of amounts allowed as a deduction during the period of 12 months, commencing on 1 March and ending at the end of February of the immediately following calendar year, cannot exceed R 350 000.

-- 27.5% of the greater of:

-- Remuneration; or

-- Taxable income, including taxable capital gains but before allowing this deduction and the section 18A donations and foreign tax deduction; or

-- The taxable income before:

-- This deduction and the section 18A donations and foreign tax deduction; and
+- R 350 000: or - If a person has more than one year of assessment during a 12-month period, the aggregate of amounts allowed as a deduction during the period of 12 months, commencing on 1 March and ending at the end of February, cannot exceed R 350 000. - 27.5% of the greater of: - Remuneration; or - Taxable income, including taxable capital gains but before allowing this deduction and the section 18A donations and foreign tax deduction; or - The taxable income excluding any taxable capital gain but before allowing this deduction and the section 18A donations and foreign tax deduction.

-- The inclusion of any taxable capital gain.